Masonwp123/arraySort/README.md

   function sort (array, arraySize):
     create integer variables i and j
-    for i from zero to arraySize - 1: for j from zero to arraySize - 1: if array[j] > array[j + 1]:
+    for i from zero to arraySize - 1: for j from zero to arraySize - i - 1: if array[j] > array[j + 1]:
           swap array[j] with array[j+1]
           call printArray(array, arraySize)